fx-giant/giant-documentations/visual/target_visuals.md

 ## Use Case for Radial Gauge
 ### Bank's Website Weekly Downtime
 A dataset is generated using Mockaroo.
 Download sample data [here](./sample-data/target-visuals/downtime.csv).

-Provided within the dataset are the necessary fields needed to generate the radial gauge.
+<br/>Provided within the dataset are the necessary fields needed to generate the radial gauge.

 |Bindings|Select|
 |---|---|
 |Actual|actual_downtime|
 |Target|estimated_downtime|

+--------IN PROGRESS-----------

 The line graph shows a steady increase in revenue from its initial point to its end point.
 This means that Nike has a constant growth in their revenue as the years pass on.
 Their highest revenue is in the year of 2019, where they earned US$39.117 million.
 This is an 8.3% increase in revenue as compared to 2018, where they collected US$36.397 million.
 As the revenue is on a steady path of increase, Nike can continue their current marketing and business plans for the future as the data shows that their marketing campaigns had been successful in generating a steady sales.